-Marriage license application and instructions are available on the Vital Statistics website.
+Marriage license application and instructions are available on the Health Analytics & Vital Records website.

 Under Alaska Statute 25.05.261(a)(2) 1, anyone can perform your marriage ceremony, including a friend or relative, if they first obtain a marriage commissioner appointment from an Alaskan court as authorized by AS 25.05.081.2 The person should be 18 years of age or older, and does not need to be a resident of Alaska or the United States in order to perform the ceremony.

 Contact (by phone, by mail or fax, or in person) the court nearest to where the wedding will be performed.
 The online court system directory has a complete listing of court locations and contact information.
 You may also contact the office which handles requests for marriage commissioner appointments in the judicial district of the court nearest to where the wedding will be performed.
 See Alaska courts listed by judicial district to determine the district.
 Procedures vary by judicial district; there is no online application form.Court Locations by Judicial District